DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

 ## ATAC modality

 <span class="parameter">atac:</span>
-  Batch correction for the protein modality is specified by the following parameters:
+  Batch correction for the ATAC modality is specified by the following parameters:

   - <span class="parameter">run</span> `Boolean`, Default: False<br>
-    Defines if you want the batch correction to run
+    Defines if you want the batch correction to run.
+If set to `False`, `PCA` with default parameters is calculated.

   - <span class="parameter">dimred</span> `String`, Default: PCA<br>
-    Defines if you which dimensionality reduction to use, PCA or LSI
+    Defines if which dimensionality reduction to use, PCA or LSI

   - <span class="parameter">tools</span> `String` (comma-separated), Default: harmony<br>
     Defines the method used to run batch correction, multiple can be selected.